 Mook Chivalry: Averted.
 Wolves are pack animals.
 They always fight as a unit.
 Also the instances we see multiple shots fired at Po, he simply dodges most of them before catching one and throwing it back.

-Also shown at the end of the film when Po's biological father senses that he is alive and well.
+At the end of the film, Po's biological father senses that he is alive and well.

 Tropes N to R

 Near Villain Victory: Lord Shen leaves the harbor of Gongmen City to conquer China with his armada armed with cannons.
 Everyone else has been defeated while Po is about to be shot; his only hope is a technique he has yet to master.

 Played straight in one case.
 He tells Po that he 'took away' his parents.
 Justified in that Po's father at least isn't dead.
 Even if Shen doesn't know this, he's also flabbergasted that Po doesn't want revenge for the loss of his parents' affection, which Shen himself was embittered by, even though his own folks weren't murdered.